t4d-gmbh/voter-turnout-in-switzerland/README.md

 <br>
 <br>

-Next, we see a ridgeline plot showing the distributions of the voter turnouts per Canton.
-The distributions were estimated from the data using the Gaussian kernel density estimator (gaussian_kde).
+Next, we see a ridgeline plot showing the distributions of the voter turnouts of the municipalities per canton.
+The distributions were estimated from the data using the Gaussian kernel density estimator, weighted by the number of residents (gaussian_kde).
 The plot gives an interesting overview, but in the following, we will focus on the data of the individual municipalities.

 <br>
 <p align="center">